Philip Johnson: Later career and buildings (1991–2005)

 After four years as a solo practitioner, Johnson invited Alan Ritchie to join him as a partner.
 Ritchie had been a partner for many years in the Johnson-Burgee office and was the partner-in-charge of the AT&T building and the 190 South LaSalle office building, a skyscraper designed as an homage to the demolished Masonic Temple of Chicago.
 In 1994, they formed the new practice of Philip Johnson-Alan Ritchie Architects.
-During the next ten years, they worked closely together and explored new directions in architecture, designing buildings as sculptural objects.
+During the next 10 years, they worked closely together and explored new directions in architecture, designing buildings as sculptural objects.

-The Gate of Europe in Madrid (1989 - 1996) was originally a collaboration with Burgee, and one of his rare works in Europe.
+The Gate of Europe in Madrid (1989-1996) was originally a collaboration with Burgee and one of his rare works in Europe.
 It features two office buildings leaning toward each other, the first example of this style, which spread to America.
-The towers are twenty-six stories each, and both lean by 15 degrees from vertical.
+The towers are 26 stories each, and both lean by 15 degrees from vertical.

 191 Peachtree Tower in Atlanta was a project begun with Burgee.
-It is composed of two fifty-story towers joined, and crowned with two classical pavilions.
+It is composed of two 50-story towers joined and crowned with two classical pavilions.

 The Comerica Tower (1991-1993) was also begun with Burgee.
 Like their earlier Postmodern works, it featured elements borrowed from historical architecture, particularly the triangular gables, borrowed from Renaissance Flemish architecture.
 It is the second tallest building in the state of Michigan.

-The Chapel of St. Basil at the University of St. Thomas in Houston, Texas (1992) is notable late work.
-The design includes a domed chapel, a campanile, and a mediation garden, a labyrinth.
-Its structure is combination of the basic forms; a cube, a sphere, and a plane.
+The Chapel of St. Basil at the University of St. Thomas in Houston, Texas (1992) is a notable late work.
+The design includes a domed chapel, a campanile, and a meditation garden, a labyrinth.
+Its structure is a combination of the basic forms: a cube, a sphere, and a plane.
 The cube contains the worship area, beneath a semi-sphere, which is presented as the symbolic opening to heaven.
 The vertical rectangular granite plane divides the church and opens the chapel to light.
 During daytime the interior is lit entirely with natural light.

 In 1995, Johnson added a postmodern element to his own residence, the Glass House.
 This was a new entry pavilion in a sculptural form, which he called the "Monsta", or "Monster".

-Other late works include the Cathedral of Hope in Dallas, the Habitable Sculpture (a 26-story apartment tower in lower Manhattan); The Children's Museum in Guadalajara, Mexico, and The Chrysler Center in Detroit.
+Other late works include the Cathedral of Hope in Dallas, the Habitable Sculpture (a 26-story apartment tower in Lower Manhattan, the Children's Museum in Guadalajara, Mexico, and The Chrysler Center.

-The Urban Glass House in lower Manhattan was one of last designs with Alan Ritchie, and was not completed after Johnson's death.
+The Urban Glass House in Lower Manhattan was one of last designs with Alan Ritchie, and was not completed after Johnson's death.
 It is a condominium building in lower Manhattan whose form was inspired by Johnson's most famous early work, the Glass House in New Canaan, Connecticut.

 The final building he designed with Richie was the Pennsylvania Academy of Music building in Lancaster, Pennsylvania, which was completed in 2008, three years after his death.